Skip to navigation Skip to content

 Note: there are exceptions to these requirements.

 The new claim workflow will present the Immigration Enquiry (RSIMME) screen.
 Ensure the customer's country of birth and any travel documents are recorded.
 The system will automatically link to the Department of Home Affairs information and update the customer's residence and movement information.
-If more information is required, see Activating the Department of Home Affairs datalink and contingency procedures if datalink is unavailable.
+For more information, see Activating the Department of Home Affairs datalink and contingency procedures if datalink is unavailable.

 2

-Check residence details provided through the Immigration Datalink + Read more ...
+Check residence details provided by the Immigration Datalink + Read more ...

-Check the Immigration Advised Movements (RSIM) screen to check if the customer was in Australia at the time the claim was lodged.
+Check the Immigration Advised Movements (RSIM) screen to see the customer was in Australia at the time the claim was lodged.

 Check the Legal Residence Details (RSLEG) screen for citizenship and/or visa details for the customer.